aceoffix/aceoffix7-react-netcorewebapi-simple/README.md

-# Aceoffix7-React-NetCoreWebApi-Simple
+# aceoffix7-react-netcorewebapi-simple

 **Latest Version：7.0.1.1**

 ### 1. Introduction

-The Aceoffix7-React-NetCoreWebApi-Simple project demonstrates how to use the Aceoffix 7.0 product in a project with a separated front - end (React) and back - end (NetCore WebApi).
+Thea ceoffix7-react-netcorewebapi-simple project demonstrates how to use the Aceoffix 7.0 product in a project with a separated front - end (React) and back - end (NetCore WebApi).
 Please note that this project only supports ASP.NET Core and does not cover the ASP.NET Framework.
 It is compatible with .NET 6 and later versions.
 This project showcases the simplest way to open, edit, and save Word files on web pages.

 ### 2. Project environmental prerequisites